kdorff/sfpg/readme.txt

 To set a thumbnail for the current directory:
  1. Click the "Admin" button.
  2. Click the image that should be used as thumbnail for the directory.
 The chosen image must be of same type as DIR_THUMB_FILE.
 (A copy of the chosen image will be named as DIR_THUMB_FILE and will used as thumbnail.
-The chosen image will stay in the gallery).
+The chosen image will stay untouched in the gallery).
  3. Click "Dir Thumb".
  4. Confirm.